 Introduction

 Calculating capital gains tax can seem daunting, especially with varying regulations across the USA.
-Whether you're an investor in stocks, real estate, or cryptocurrencies, understanding how to calculate your capital gains tax is crucial for financial planning.
-This comprehensive guide walks you through the process of calculating capital gains tax in the USA, including specific considerations for 2024.
+Whether you're an investor in stocks, real estate, or cryptocurrencies, understanding how to calculate it is crucial for financial planning.
+This comprehensive guide walks you through the process of calculating CGT in the USA, including specific considerations for 2024.

 1. What Is Capital Gains Tax?

-Understanding the distinction between short-term and long-term capital gains is crucial:
+Understanding the distinction between short-term and long-term gains is crucial:

 Real estate investments often come with specific tax rules.
 If you sell a property, you may qualify for an exclusion of up to $250,000 (or $500,000 for married couples filing jointly) if the property was your primary residence for at least two of the last five years.